 quickly.
 Fortunately, Modelica includes a feature to deal with such

 situations.
-By placing the each
+By placing the each keyword in front of a

 modification, that modification is applied to every instance, e.g.,